Alfresco/alfresco-ansible-deployment/docs/generate-target-hosts.md

 To quickly provision a single target host follow the steps below.

-1. Make sure you are in the root of the cloned repository i.e. in the `alfresco-ansible-deployment` folder.
+1. Make sure you are in the root of the cloned repository i.e. in the `alfresco-ansible-deployment` folder

+2. Update the `vpc_subnet_id` value in molecule/ec2/molecule.yml for your environment

+    NOTE: If you want to use a region other than us-east-1 you'll also need to update the AMI ID value

-2. Run molecule to create the infrastructure
+3. Run molecule to create the infrastructure

     ```bash
     molecule create -s ec2